xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

 Be sure everything is committed and pushed

-- `gnu-mcu-eclipse/riscv-binutils-gdb.git`
+- `xpack-dev-tools/riscv-binutils-gdb.git`
-- `gnu-mcu-eclipse/riscv-none-gcc.git`
+- `xpack-dev-tools/riscv-none-gcc.git`
-- `gnu-mcu-eclipse/riscv-newlib.git`
+- `xpack-dev-tools/riscv-newlib.git`

 ### Check tags

-The names should look like `v8.2.0-2.1`.
+The names should look like `v8.2.0-2.2`.

-For the binutils-gdb repo, a separate tag should be present, for the gdb build.
+For the binutils-gdb repo, a separate tag like `v8.2.0-2.2-gdb` should be present, for the gdb build.

-### Check the CHANGELOG file
+### Check the `CHANGELOG.md` file

-Generally, apart from packing, there should be no local changes compared to the original RISC-V distribution.

-Open the `CHANGELOG.txt` file from the `gnu-mcu-eclipse/riscv-none-gcc-build.git` project git, and check if all new entries are in.
+Open the `CHANGELOG.txt` file and check if all new entries are in.

-Note: if you missed to update the `CHANGELOG.txt` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.
+Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.